scenerystack/community/docs/reference/api/axon/ReadOnlyProperty.md

 - **units**?: Units | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  units for the value, see units.js.
+Should prefer abbreviated units, see https://github.com/phetsims/phet-io/issues/530
 - **reentrant**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  Whether reentrant calls to 'set' are allowed.
+  Use this to detect or prevent update cycles.
+Update cycles may be due to floating point error, faulty logic, etc. This may be of particular interest for PhET-iO instrumentation, where such cycles may pollute the data stream.
+See https://github.com/phetsims/axon/issues/179
 - **phetioValueType**?: [IOType](../tandem/IOType.md)
+<br>  The IOType for the values this Property supports.
+At this level, it doesn't matter what the state type is, so
+  it defaults to IntentionalAny.
 - **phetioOuterType**?: ( parameterType: [IOType](../tandem/IOType.md) ) =&gt; [IOType](../tandem/IOType.md)
+<br>  The IOType function that returns a parameterized IOType based on the valueType.
+There is a general default, but
+  subtypes can implement their own, more specific IOType.
 - **hasListenerOrderDependencies**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
+<br>  If specified as true, this flag will ensure that listener order never changes (like via ?listenerOrder=random)
 - &amp; Pick&lt;TinyEmitterOptions, "reentrantNotificationStrategy"&gt; &amp; StrictOmit&lt;ParentOptions&lt;T&gt;, "phetioType"&gt;